MPuzio15/Portfolio/my-app/README.md

 # Portfolio
-Page about me and my projectd.
+Page about me and my projects.
 Technologies used: React.js

 # Technologies